Quramy/ts-graphql-plugin/README.md

 ### `tag`

-It's optional.
-When it's set, this plugin works only if the target template string is tagged by a function whose name is equal to this parameter.

-If not set, this plugin treats all template strings in your .ts as GraphQL query.
+It's optional and the default value is `["gql", "graphql"]`.
+This value is used to find template literal strings of GraphQL document in your sources.

 For example: